Azure/azure-sdk-for-java/sdk/spring/README.md

 ### Pull Requests

 Pull requests are welcome.
-To open your own pull request, click [here][azure-spring-boot-compare].
+To open your own pull request, click [here][azure-sdk-for-java-compare].
 When creating a pull request, make sure you are pointing to the fork and branch that your changes were made in.

 ### Code of Conduct